kennytm/dbgen/CLI.md

     Override the table name of generated data.
 Should be a qualified and quoted name like `'"database"."schema"."table"'`.

+    This option cannot be used when the template has multiple tables.

+* `--schema-name «NAME»`

+    Replaces the schema name of the generated tables.
+Should be a qualified and quoted name like `'"database"."schema"'`.

 * `--qualified`

     If specified, the generated INSERT statements will use the fully qualified table name (i.e.